iormaoro/whatsapp-bot-connected-to-AI/README.md

 After following all installation guides change [index.js](https://github.com/ravishkaw12/whatsapp-bot-connected-to-AI/blob/main/index.js) as your need.
 Also refer [Guides](https://wwebjs.dev/guide/) and [Documentation](https://docs.wwebjs.dev/) from whatsapp-web.js.

-Then run node index.js
+Then run node index.js in terminal.
+Scan qr and link your device.

 And that's all.
+Use your whatsapp bot